Muffin717/Win-to-Arch/README.md

 > **⚠ WARNING:** Win-to-Arch targets users who have a certain amount of knowledge about GNU/Linux and are comfortable with using the terminal.
 Even though this document aims to make Arch as user-friendly and graphical as possible, please ensure you do enough research about GNU/Linux and the terminal before attempting the migration, as you will need to use the terminal to resolve issues or even install packages/applications.
 >
+> It is recommended to completely read this guide before attempting any of the steps to prevent future complications.
+>
 > Everything that is aimed to be used in this guide is **completely free and open-source software**.

 ---